AgenticScience/AgenticScience.github.io/CONTRIBUTING.md

 We warmly welcome any contributions or additions to the papers in this repository.

-Please feel free to contact us at {weijiaqi, yangyuejin}@pjlab.org.cn
+If you have a relevant paper, tool, or resource that complements this taxonomy, feel free to submit a pull request—orcontact us at {weijiaqi, yangyuejin}@pjlab.org.cn

+Your support will help expand and improve this repository!